-D.9.b.ii Physical Findings (Proximal Humeral Fracture)

-D.9.b.ii.a Pain in the upper arm;

-D.9.b.ii.b Swelling and bruising in the upper arm, shoulder and chest wall;

-D.g.b.ii.c Abrasions about the shoulder; and/or

-D.9.b.ii.d Pain with any attempted passive or active shoulder motion.

-D.9.b.iii Laboratory Tests (Proximal Humeral Fracture)

-Laboratory Tests are not indicated unless a systemic illness or disease is suspected.

-- D.9.b.iv Testing Procedures (Proximal Humeral Fracture) - D.9.b.iv.a X-ray trauma series (3 views) are needed; AP view, axillary view and a lateral view in the plane of the scapula.
-The latter two views are needed to determine if there is a glenohumeral dislocation. - D.9.b.iv.bVascular studies are obtained emergently if the radial and brachial pulses are absent. - D.9.b.iv.c Classification is by the Neer Method: there can be four fragments the humeral shaft, humeral head, greater tuberosity, and the lesser tuberosity.
-The fragments are not truly considered fragments unless they are separated by 1 cm or are angulated 45° or more. - D.9.b.v Therapeutic Procedures: Non-Operative (Proximal Humeral Fracture) - D.9.b.v.a Impacted fractures of the humeral neck or greater tuberosity are managed non-operatively. - D.9.b.v.h Isolated and minimally displaced (less than 1 cm) fractures are treated non-operatively. - D.9.b.v.c Anterior or posterior dislocation associated with minimally displaced fractures can usually be reduced by closed means, but a general anesthetic is needed. - D.9.b.v.d Medications, such as analgesics and nonsteroidal antiinflammatories, would be indicated.
-Narcotics may be indicated acutely for fracture and should be prescribed as indicated in Section E. 1. - D.9.b.v.e Immobilization is provided with a sling, to support the elbow, or with an abduction immobilizer if a non-impacted greater tuberosity fragment is present. - D.g.b.v.f Immobilization is continued for 4-6 weeks. - D.9.b.v.g Shoulder rehabilitation is begun with pendulum exercises 10-14 days after injury.
-Subsequently, with pain control, the therapy program can be progressed with therapeutic approaches noted in Section E, Therapeutic Procedures: Non-Operative. - D.9.b.vi Operative Procedures (Proximal Humeral Fracture)

-Indications for operative treatment would include:
+D.9.b.iv Testing Procedures

+D.9.b.iv.a X-Ray

+Indications: trauma series (three views) are needed; view, axillary view and a lateral view in the plane of the scapula.

+Note: The latter two views are needed to determine if there is a glenohumeral dislocation.

+Note: Classification is by the Neer Method: there can be four fragments - the humeral shaft, humeral head, greater tuberosity, and the lesser tuberosity.
+The fragments are not truly considered fragments unless they are separated by 1 cm or are angulated 45 degrees or more.
+D.9.b.iv.b Vascular Studies

+Indications: Are obtained emergently if the radial and brachial pulses are absent.

+D.9.b.v Therapeutic Procedures: Non-Operative

+Recommended: in select patients as clinically indicated.

+Indications: Impacted fractures of the humeral neck or greater tuberosity are managed non-operatively.

+Isolated and minimally displaced (less than 1 cm) fractures are treated non-operatively.

+Anterior or posterior dislocation associated with minimally displaced fractures can usually be reduced by closed means, but a general anesthetic is needed.

+May Include:

+Medications, such as analgesics and nonsteroidal anti-inflammatories, would be indicated.
+Narcotics may be indicated acutely for fracture and should be prescribed as indicated in Section E. 1.

+Immobilization is provided with a sling, to support the elbow, or with an abduction immobilizer if a non- impacted greater tuberosity fragment is present.

+- D.9.b.v.a Immobilization is continued for four to six weeks. - D.9.b.v.b Shoulder rehabilitation is begun with pendulum exercises ten to 14 days after injury.
+Subsequently, with pain control, the therapy program can be progressed with therapeutic approaches noted in Section E, Therapeutic Procedures: Non-Operative. - D.9.b.vi Operative Procedures

-- D.9.b.vi.a Unstable surgical neck fractures (no contact between the fracture fragments). - D.9.b.vi.b Partially unstable fractures (only partial contact) with associated same upper extremity injuries. - D.9.b.vi.c Displaced 3- and 4-part fractures may be managed by a prosthetic hemiarthroplasty and reattachment of the tuberosities. - D.9.b.vii Post-Operative Procedures (Proximal Humeral Fracture)
+Indications: Unstable surgical neck fractures (no contact between the fracture fragments).

+Partially unstable fractures (only partial contact) with associated same upper extremity injuries.

+Note: Displaced 3- and 4-part fractures may be managed by a prosthetic hemiarthroplasty and reattachment of the tuberosities.

+D.9.b.vii Post-Operative Procedures